varunraisinghal/CSE151A-MachineLearningFinalProject/README.md

 We used a Random Forest regressor and Extra Trees regressor for our 3rd model with hyperparameter tuning to improve upon the MSE of our first two models.
 The MSE once again improved as we increased the complexity of our models.
 Our 2nd model had a pretty good improvement over linear regression.
 However, for our 3rd model, the addition of hypertuning parameters further improved our MSE.
 As for the plots, we again plotted each feature on a scatterplot against the data.
 Like our 2nd model, the scatterplots showed that our predicted values for both training and test sets relatively fit the shape of the actual data.
 For our partial dependence plots specifically looking at the ‘streams’, which was the highest correlating feature, the line of best fit started to look more complex rather than a straight line or a line with a slight curve.
 This could have indicated that our models were better generalizing to the data than before.

+### Final Thoughts
+Although in our final model we arrive at a final trained MSE of ~12,000,000 - this is a much better improvement than in model 1 and model 2.
+The nature of having such a high MSE is due to the fact that the average mean value of the feature that we are predicting is around 5000 which is reasonable to have an error with a magnitude of that order.
+It won't be a small increment due to the nature of how big the denomination is.
+Since we use MSE, we should expect a exponential (square) of the average, resulting in an extremely high value which indicates that our final MSE of ~12,000,000 is not so bad actually.

 <!-- ------------------------------------------------------------------------------------------------------------->
 ## Conclusion